-Moderate activity is safe for most people, but it's always a good idea to talk to your doctor before you start an exercise program.
+Moderate activity is safe for most people, but it's always a good idea to talk with your doctor before you start an exercise program.
 You can use your target heart rate to figure out how hard to exercise.
-Use this Interactive Tool: What Is Your Target Heart Rate?
+Use this

 Low-intensity exercise, if done daily, also can have some long-term health benefits and lower the risk for heart problems that may lead to stroke.
 Low-intensity exercises have a lower risk of injury and are recommended for people with other health problems.
 Some low-intensity activities are:

-For more information about developing a personal fitness plan, see the topic Fitness.
+For more information about making a personal fitness plan, see the topic Fitness: Getting and Staying Active.

 eMedicineHealth Medical Reference from Healthwise